algorand/pyteal/docs/state.rst

 ~~~~~~~~~~~~~~~~~~~~

 To delete a key from local state of an account, use the :any:`App.localDel` function.
 The first
-argument is an integer or a byte string corresponding to the account and the second argument is the
+argument is the address of the corresponding account, and the second argument is the key to delete.
-key to delete.
 For example:

 .. code-block:: python